 Psoriasis in the Ear Canal

-I don't know about you but I have always managed the frustrating itch and thick feeling inside my ears by using a cotton swab on very soft scales.
+I have always managed the frustrating itch and thick feeling inside my ears by using a cotton swab on very soft scales.

 Getting right into my ear with a cotton swab gave me a feeling of relief that is similar to the way a dog loses control of one of its legs when you scratch it in just the right place.
 The problem is that this isn't a recommended practice, and for a good reason.

-When we have scaling inside the ear, and insert a cotton swab, we risk pushing scales further into the ear.
+When we have psoriasis scaling inside the ear and insert a cotton swab, we risk pushing scales further into the ear.
 This can lead to compaction.
 This thicker mass can create a blockage which can cause further pressure on your ear canal, causing more itching and can hinder sound waves from reaching your inner ear and leading to hearing loss.

 What my doctor had to say about managing ear psoriasis

 I knew I was in trouble with my doctor when he scolded me.
 He stated: "Your ear canal is squeaky clean.
 What have you been doing in there?"
 So much for cleanliness being next to godliness.
 I suppose this is another case of the body being able to clean its own ear canal - and really - if we can, we should trust our body to do the work.